 The following is information shared (to date).
 All DEQ documents are public records available for viewing and copying under the Freedom of Information Act (FOIA).

 What is Being Done to Lower the Airborne Lead Levels in Belding?

 Mueller Industries operates equipment that emits lead during the brass rod making process.
-The equipment operates under Department of Environmental Quality (DEQ) air permits that restrict the emissions of air contaminants, including lead, and require control devices that reduce air emissions.
+The equipment operates under DEQ air permits that restrict the emissions of air contaminants, including lead, and require control devices that reduce air emissions.
 At the request of the DEQ, on September 28, 2009, Mueller Industries conducted testing to evaluate the air emissions.
 Test results showed the West Chip Dryer exceeded permitted emission limits.
 On December 28, 2009, the DEQ issued a violation notice for the emission exceedance.

-In response, Mueller industries modified its control equipment and in June 2010, preliminary testing revealed reduced lead emissions.
+In response, Mueller industries modified its control equipment; and in June 2010, preliminary testing revealed reduced lead emissions.
 To control emissions further, an enhanced scrubber system was installed on the West Chip Dryer during the week of September 13, 2010.
 New testing was conducted October 1, 2010, which determined that lead emissions from the West Chip Dryer were in compliance with the permitted limits.
-To further assure that lead emissions from the facility are in compliance with permitted limits, testing was conducted November 4-5, 2010, on the East and West Bag houses which control emissions from the facility's three brass melting furnaces.
+To further ensure that lead emissions from the facility are in compliance with permitted limits, testing was conducted November 4 and 5, 2010, on the east and west baghouses which control emissions from the facility's three brass melting furnaces.
 The test results showed the emissions from the brass melting furnaces were in compliance with the permitted limits.